SN 2020bqj: a Type Ibn supernova with a long lasting peak plateau

 \section{Powering mechanism}

 Normal Type Ib/c SE SNe have lightcurves that are well fitted by $^{56}$Ni decay powered models \citep[e.g.,][]{prentice2016}.
-The lightcurves of SNe Ibn usually call for a different and/or additional power source, because the amount of $^{56}$Ni required to explain their peak luminosity can not be reconciled with their steep decline rate.
+The lightcurves of SNe Ibn usually call for a different and/or additional power source, because the amount of $^{56}$Ni required to explain their peak luminosity can not be reconciled with the steep decline rate of SNe Ibn.
 Although the decline rate of SN\,2020bqj is much slower, the sharp transitions between rise, plateau and decline in the lightcurve of SN\,2020bqj do not match with the monotonic evolution of a radioactive decay dominated lightcurve.
 In the spectra of SN\,2020bqj intermediate-width emission lines are visible throughout the full lightcurve evolution (Fig.~\ref{fig:spectra}), so it is only natural to assume CSM interaction plays an important role in the powering of the peculiar lightcurve of SN\,2020bqj.

 We investigate the powering mechanism of SN\,2020bqj by fitting the lightcurve with (a combination of) semi-analytical lightcurve models.
-We consider a radioactive decay model assuming diffusion into homologously expanding SN ejecta based on \citet{arnett1980,arnett1982}, and the CSM interaction model described in \citet{chatzopoulos2012,chatzopoulos2013}, which includes a large number of free parameters such as opacity $\kappa$ (assumed constant), ejecta mass $M_{\mathrm{ej}}$, CSM mass $M_{\mathrm{CSM}}$ and CSM density $\rho_{\mathrm{CSM}}$.
 We employ photometric modeling codes that have these models incorporated to provide fits to the SN lightcurve.
-First, we explore the model and parameter space with \textsc{TigerFit} \citep{TigerFit}, where the best–fit model to a bolometric lightcurve of a transient is determined via $\chi^2$ minimization.
-Second, we use the Monte-Carlo code \textsc{MOSFiT} \citep{mosfit} to fit the full lightcurve across all filters, where we constrain the priors based on the initial results from \textsc{TigerFit} and observational data.
+First, we explore different models with \textsc{TigerFit} \citep{TigerFit}, where the best–fit model to a bolometric lightcurve of a transient is determined via $\chi^2$ minimization.
+Then, we use the Monte-Carlo code \textsc{MOSFiT} \citep{mosfit} to fit the full lightcurve across all filters with the model(s) that recovered the bolometric lightcurve best in the fits with \textsc{TigerFit}.
 As a Monte Carlo code, \textsc{MOSFiT} has the advantage of providing more robust statistical uncertainties, and also explicitly treats and fits for all variables (including, e.g., explosion epoch).
 Unlike \textsc{TigerFit} it also takes into account color information by fitting each band individually.
 However, it is significantly more computationally expensive, particularly for a data set the size of SN\,2020bqj.